 European Epilepsy Day

-The 3rd annual European Epilepsy Day takes place on Monday, February 11th 2013, three days before the feast day of St Valentine, the Patron Saint of Epilepsy.
+The 4th annual European Epilepsy Day takes place on Monday, February 10th 2014, four days before the feast day of St Valentine, the Patron Saint of Epilepsy.

 The Day is an initiative of Epilepsy Advocacy Europe, a joint task force of the International Bureau for Epilepsy, an umbrella group of lay epilepsy associations (including Epilepsy Ireland) and the International League Against Epilepsy, an international organisation representing healthcare professionals.